-There are three levels of interchange data submission available:
+Three levels of interchange data submission are available:

 Level 1: Basic transaction data like card number, expiration date, CVV, and transaction amount that is required for standard business-to-consumer (B2C) transactions and provide standard interchange rates.

-Level 2: More detailed transaction data, like a sales tax and order number, is required for B2B transactions and can provide lower interchange rates.
+Level 2: More detailed transaction data, like a sales tax and order number, is required for business-to-business (B2B) transactions and can provide lower interchange rates.

-Major card brands Visa & MasterCard each have specific requirements that merchants must adhere to to offer them the best interchange rates.
+Major card brands Visa and Mastercard each have specific requirements that merchants must adhere to for the best interchange rates.
 American Express and Discover do not accept direct interchange data submissions for lower interchange rates at this time.

 Tip

-While not a requirement, it is recommended to submit the previous level of interchange data when submitting the following level.
+While not a requirement, we recommend submitting the previous level of interchange data when submitting the following level.
 For example, when submitting Level 3 data, all Level 1 and Level 2 data requirements are already met to ensure the most visibility for Level 3 interchange rates.

 Below is a breakdown of the key data required for Level 2 and Level 3 data submissions for each card brand.